Homomorphism reconfiguration via homotopy: Preliminaries

 The fundamental groupoid fully describes curves up to homotopy.
 For any two vertices $u,v$ of $H$, two curves $f_0,f_1$ are homotopic via a homotopy $\phi_t$ that fixes the endpoints ($\phi_t(0)=u, \phi_t(1)=v$ for all $t$) if and only if the corresponding reduced walks in $\pi(H)$ are identical.
-Considering only curves (or equivalently, walks) that start and end in the same vertex $v$, we obtain a group, which is known as the fundamental group $\pi_1(H,v)$ of the topological space $H$.
-When no vertex is fixed, a closed curve starting and ending in $v_1$ is homotopic to a closed curve starting and ending in $v_2$ (via a homotopy such that $\phi_t(1)=\phi_t(0)$ for all $t$) if and only if the corresponding elements $C_1,C_2$ of $\pi(H)$ are \emph{conjugate}, i.e. $C_2=P^{-1} \cdot C_1 \cdot P$ for some $P\in \pi(H)$.
+When no vertex is fixed, a closed curve starting and ending in $v_1$ is homotopic to a closed curve starting and ending in $v_2$ (via a homotopy such that $\phi_t(1)=\phi_t(0)$ for all $t$) if and only if the corresponding elements $C_1,C_2$ of $\pi(H)$ are \emph{conjugate}, meaning $C_2=P^{-1} \cdot C_1 \cdot P$ for some $P\in \pi(H)$.